b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 The history of shell scripting is a fascinating journey through the evolution of computing, spanning decades and various operating systems.
 Here's an overview:

-** How did humans interact with computers prior to the emergence of computer languages? **
+**How did humans interact with computers prior to the emergence of computer languages?**

 Before the development of computer languages as we know them, interacting with computers was a far cry from the user-friendly interfaces we have today.
 It was a world of **physical switches, punch cards, and specialized commands**, requiring a deep understanding of the machine's inner workings and a hefty dose of patience.
 Here's a glimpse into those early days:

 **1. Toggle Switches and Patch Panels:**

-- The earliest computers, like ENIAC, were programmed by manually flipping physical switches and setting patch panels.
+- The earliest computers, like ENIAC [Electronic Numerical Integrator and Computer](https://en.m.wikipedia.org/wiki/ENIAC) in 1945, were programmed by manually flipping physical switches and setting patch panels.
 This was a laborious and error-prone process, requiring precise knowledge of the machine's internal logic circuits.

 **2. Punch Cards and Paper Tape:**